 We would also strongly urge you to NOT carry soft drinks in plastic bottles.
 They are actually very heavy in your pack, and you must carry out the empties.
 Plastic bottles may not be burned in Minnesota.
 Instead, mix up some instant drinks such as Kool-aid, Gator-aid, or Instant Breakfast (make sure the ingredients list powdered milk).

 As for adult beverages, we would steer you away from beer.
 Like soft drinks, beer gets very heavy in any quantity to be worthwhile.
 But, if you must have your malt & hops, it, too, must be packaged in plastic bottles.
 Miller has beer in plastic, and Bass Ale also comes in plastic.
-These two items can be purchased at Kat's Liquor here in Ely as you drive through town.
+These two items can be purchased at several liquor stores here in Ely as you drive through town.

 If you take our recommendation on not carrying beer, but still want to have-a-sip after a long day of pushing water, many vodkas, gins, bourbons, and scotch come in plastic.
-Kat's carries all of these.
-We must admit that a little J&B Scotch, mixed with a little cold water from Bald Eagle Lake, can be a special treat after paddling all day with a friend (in this case, the owner of a competing - and second best - outfitting business)!
+We must admit that a little J&B Scotch, mixed with a little cold water from Bald Eagle Lake, can be a special treat after paddling all day with a friend (in this case, the owner of a competing – and second best – outfitting business)!